 Only students who have been officially admitted to USD’s undergraduate degree program, or as a special student taking a maximum of six units, are permitted to register.
 Registration takes place only when the student completes and submits all appropriate forms and pays all required tuition and fees.
 No credit will be granted for courses in which a student is not officially admitted and registered.

-Students are responsible for adhering to the deadlines for registration, payment, withdrawal and change of registration listed in the Academic Calendar, published in the Undergraduate Course Catalog, the Summer Sessions Course Catalog, the Intersession Course Catalog and in registration instructions distributed subsequently.
+Students are responsible for adhering to the deadlines for registration, payment, withdrawal and change of registration listed in the Academic Calendar, published in the Undergraduate Course Catalog, on the Summer and Intersessions website and in registration instructions distributed subsequently.

 New Undergraduate Students